guzmonne/dynamodb-graph/README.md

 ### Destroy method

-The interface to delete a node is very similar to how you create one.
+The interface to destroy a node is very similar to how you create one.
 You just define a Node with its `id` and `type`, and then you call the `destroy` method on it.

 ```javascript
 var id = 'Character#2';